HarryAllen1/tsa-grouping-thing/docs/admin/teams.md

 This toggle allows members to submit files for submissions, typically used for eliminations.
 See [submissions](./submissions.md) for more information.

 ### Event Details

+These are non-boolean options about the event.
+After editing, all changes to this section require explicit saving through the "Save" button at the bottom of the dialog.
+This differs from the toggles as I don't want every keypress to update the database as I get charged of there are too many requests.

+#### Event name

+The name of the event... what else?

+#### Event description

+The description is placed directly beneath the event name after a member has signed up for the event.
+This is useful if there is a special case happening for an elimination (like for coding and tech bowl where the teams are determined by a test).

+#### Min team size

+The minimum size of a team.
+Teams can be underneath this limit, but the card will appear as red.
+Cards that are red should be fixed before registration.

+#### Max team size

+The number of members in a team cannot exceed this limit.

+#### Max teams per chapter

+The number of teams that can be created.
+This has no effect until the "lock team creation when full" toggle is selected, beyond information about the event.